A digital drawing of three people standing in the middle with an arrow increasing across the image.

 For illustrative purposes only.

-How does direct indexing fit into a core-satellite portfolio?
+Where does direct indexing fit into a core-satellite portfolio?

 The bottom line

-Clients who favor active management may be concerned about the tax inefficiency of an all-active portfolio.
-A systematic, rules-based direct indexing core can help solve this problem.
-It promotes deeper conversations with investors about their goals and preferences, and it can help lower tax bills over the long term.
-With more than 30 years of experience in the customized investment space, Parametric is well equipped to help advisors use direct indexing to strengthen their client relationships.
+Investors who favor active management may still be concerned about the tax inefficiency of an all-active portfolio.
+Implementing a core-satellite approach with a systematic, rules-based direct indexing core could help solve this problem—promoting deeper conversations with investors about their goals and preferences, while potentially lowering tax bills over the long term.

 More to explore